quantide/qtraining/011-rbase-one-day/manual-pdf/output/index.md

 I am grateful to Bill Venables and John Chambers for their publications on R that provided solid foundations to my knowledge on this subject.
 Moreover [Quick R](http://www.statmethods.net/) often provides some useful ready-to-cook recipe.

 I would finally like to express my special gratitude to Hadley Wickham for providing and sharing his research on the `R` packages: `dplyr`, `ggplot2` and `readxl`.
 Without his contribution, a part of this manual would never have been written.

+I should like to thank also DataCamp for providing useful R courses for learning data science, from which parts of this manuals are inspired.

 I finally express my sincere excuses to all researchers and R enthusiasts I have borrowed any knowledge from without mentioning them.
 This was not intentional, simply I had not always tracked my sources.
 If this is the case, please contact me directly and I will be more than happy to include any appropriate reference in this manual.